Airtight glass storage jars in a warm wooden cabinet

 14

-Cannabis toxicity in pets is a real veterinary concern that requires explicit storage discipline.
-Dogs are particularly affected because they will eat cannabis edibles indiscriminately and the chocolate-and-cannabis combination compounds risk (chocolate is toxic to dogs separately from cannabis).
-Cats are less likely to ingest edibles but can be affected by flower or concentrate ingestion.
-Birds, rabbits, and other small pets are extremely sensitive to small doses.
+Cannabis toxicity in pets is a real vet concern, so storage discipline matters.
+Dogs are especially at risk because they will eat edibles indiscriminately, and chocolate is separately toxic to them.
+Cats are less likely to eat edibles but can be affected by flower or concentrate.
+Small pets like birds and rabbits are very sensitive.

-The ASPCA Animal Poison Control Center hotline (888-426-4435) is available 24 hours for any suspected pet cannabis exposure.
-Symptoms in dogs include lethargy, ataxia (loss of coordination), dilated pupils, urinary incontinence, vomiting, and in severe cases seizures.
-Treatment is supportive and recovery is typically complete within 24 to 48 hours with veterinary care.
+The ASPCA Animal Poison Control Center hotline (888-426-4435) is available around the clock for any suspected pet exposure.
+Signs in dogs can include lethargy, loss of coordination, dilated pupils, and vomiting.
+With vet care, recovery is usually complete.

-The simple discipline: cannabis in original child-resistant packaging, inside a lock-box or behind a closed cabinet door, in a location pets cannot access.
-Loose pre-rolls on a coffee table, edibles on a kitchen counter, or jars on an open shelf all represent pet exposure risk that responsible cannabis ownership eliminates.
+The simple rule: original child-resistant packaging, inside a lock box or behind a closed cabinet door, somewhere pets cannot reach.
+Loose pre-rolls on a coffee table or edibles left on a counter are the kind of thing to avoid.

 15